 Navigating the Green Card Journey: Top 10 Questions Answered About Marriage-Based U.S. Permanent Residency

 Navigating the path to U.S. permanent residency can be complex and challenging.
 Our comprehensive guide simplifies this journey by answering the top 10 most frequently asked questions about obtaining a green card through marriage to a U.S. citizen.
-Discover the essential eligibility requirements, understand the process and timeline, learn about your rights and responsibilities, and much more.
-Arm yourself with the knowledge to successfully embark on your green card journey.
+Discover the essential eligibility requirements, understand the process and timeline, learn about your rights and responsibilities, and more.
+Arm yourself with the knowledge to embark on your green card journey successfully.

 1. What are the Eligibility Requirements for a Green Card through Marriage?